 Quality is a central element in the strategy of our audit business.
+Responsibility for appropriate quality management lies with the leadership of PwC Finland.
+This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the PwC network's QMSE framework (Quality Management for Service Excellence).

-Responsibility for an appropriate quality control system lies with the leadership of PwC Finland.
-The system includes effective monitoring processes aimed at evaluating whether the policies and procedures, which constitute our quality control system, are designed appropriately and operating effectively.
+The System of Quality Management includes effective monitoring processes aimed at evaluating whether the policies and procedures, which constitute our system, are designed appropriately and operating effectively.